Skip to Main Content

 photo of Frasca team

-Nestled in the sub-alpine region of northeastern Italy sits Friuli-Venezia Giulia.
-This beautiful and culturally diverse area is home to long-lasting traditions, especially ones with food.
-Traditionally, at the beginning of harvest season, Frascas (informal gathering places for friends and family to come together and share food and drink) popped up around the neighborhood.
-Those operating Frascas placed a branch above the doorway to signify all were welcome to come inside.
-When the harvest ended and the branch withered, Frascas closed their doors until next season.
+Nestled in the sub-alpine region of northeastern Italy sits Friuli-Venezia Giulia—a beautiful and culturally diverse area where food and tradition are deeply intertwined.
+At the beginning of harvest season, frascas—informal gathering places for friends and family to share food and drink—would pop up around the neighborhood.
+A small branch above the doorway signaled that all were welcome.
+When the harvest ended and the branch withered, the frascas closed their doors until the next season.

 Why Boulder